-Present an exhibit of the member's choice that focuses on some aspect of floriculture which does not fit in the categories above.
-The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
-Choose whatever method best shows what you've learned.
+Present an exhibit of the members' choice that focuses on some aspect of floriculture which does not fit in the categories above.
+The exhibit may include, but is not limited to, dish gardens, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
+Choose whatever method best shows what you have learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
-All exhibits must include something visual, such as printed copy of a digital presentation, which will remain on display during the exhibition.
+All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.